 Additional health and wellness information can be found on the Wellness Center for Health and Counseling website at www.lemoyne.edu/wellness.

 To schedule an appointment, please contact the office between 8:30 - 4:30, Monday through Friday, at (315) 445-4440.

-All full-time undergraduate students, including transfer students, must submit a physical examination, medical history and immunization record.
+All new full-time undergraduate students, including transfer students, must submit a physical examination, medical history and immunization record.
 In addition, no student may participate in intercollegiate athletics, or reside on campus, until these forms are on file.
+All health and mental health information is held confidential by the health professionals, and is secured separate from students’ academic records.
 All health related forms can be found at www.lemoyne.edu/wellness on the Health Services page.

 All full-time undergraduate and graduate students are required to have a medical insurance policy.
 Students will be automatically enrolled in a college health insurance policy, and this will be billed directly to the student’s account.
 This fee can be waived if the student can provide evidence of other insurance.
 The waiver process is done online, and the instructions will accompany the tuition bill.
 Any student, regardless of class status or credit hours may purchase this insurance.
 Information is available in the health office, Office of Graduate Education and the Center for Continuing Education.